Skip to content

 When that happens, Karafka will retry two times and continue processing despite errors.

-Dispatch warranties
+Dispatch Warranties

 Enhanced Dead Letter Queue ensures that messages moved to the DLQ topic will always reach the same partition and in order, even when the DLQ topic has a different number of partitions.
 This means that you can implement pipelines for processing broken messages and rely on the ordering warranties from the original topic.